 Bleeding brakes yourself is a fairly simple task that your average DIYer can complete in a short amount of time.
 Not only will this check off some routine maintenance but it can also achieve a sense of accomplishment and save you a few bucks.
-This job should especially be done if you have completed another task that has required opening the braking system like changing calipers or brake lines.
+When bleeding brakes by yourself, it should especially be done if you have completed another task that has required opening the braking system like changing calipers or brake lines.
 Rotor and pad changes can be done without bleeding brakes (see cross drilled vs slotted rotors).
 By the end of this short blog post, you’ll know exactly how to bleed brakes yourself.

 Brake Basics: How it Works

 Before we get into the how-to of bleeding your brakes, let’s first get an understanding of how the braking system works.
+Brake bleeding is the method where the brake line is purged of the air bubbles that affect the brake system.
 Since most of us have ridden a bicycle, let’s start with that analogy.

 A bicycle’s braking system works in a similar way as your vehicle’s.
 You squeeze a lever connected to a brake line.
 That line contracts squeezing together a caliper.
 That caliper has pads on each side that pinch your rim.
 The friction caused by those pads pinching your rim are what slows your bicycle to a stop.
 Let’s compare that to your vehicle’s braking system.

 In order to stop your vehicle, you start by pressing the brake pedal.
 That pedal is connected to a plunger that presses inside a cylinder filled with brake fluid.
 This fluid compresses inside the cylinder and forces it through the brake lines.
 At the end of these lines are calipers.
 Just like your bicycle, these calipers compress.
-Instead of against your rim, these calipers compress against a brake rotor which is connected with your wheel.
+Instead of against your rim, these calipers compress against the brake rotors which are connected with your wheel.
 The friction between the rotor and the brake pads brings the rotor, and in turn the wheel and your car, to a stop.

 Importance of Bleeding Brakes

 If you think about the braking process, the fluid is one of the crucial parts.
 This fluid directly connects your input on the brake pedal to the compression of the calipers.
-Without the fluid, there will be no caliper movement, and no stopping.
+Without the fluid, there will be no brake caliper movement and no stopping.